DS-6030 Homework Module 9

 • Use the step_normalize() function to normalize the data.

 • Use the step_pca() function to reduce the dimensionality of the data.
-Tune the number of components, num_comp, in a range of 200 to 700.
+Tune the number of components.

 (1.4) logistic regression with L1 regularization (glmnet engine tuning penalty) (2 points - coding)